Va1a/creed-wiki/index.rst

 3. Meteors
  Every now and then, a meteor will crash into the overworld.
 Meteors always have great custom loot that will aid you in trading with the Wandering Trader.
 4. Mana
  The amount of mana you have is displayed in the mana bar, which can be found above your hunger bar.
-Mana is deducted when using most (but not all) magical items.
+Mana is required and deducted when using most (but not all) magical items.
 Mana regenerates naturally on its own, but you can also use items to regenerate mana faster.